 Skip to Main Content

-ENGL 102: Davis, L. (Spring 2024): Evaluating websites
+ENGL 102: Davis, L. (Fall 2024): Evaluating websites

 Evaluating sources criteria

-evaluationEvaluating sources
+evaluationEvaluating Sources

 Not all resources are created equal!
 There are a number of criteria to consider when determining whether or not a source is reliable (able to be trusted) and appropriate for your academic work.